Orange County Inches Closer To Moving Into Red Tier Allowing More Businesses To Reopen

 Meanwhile Tuesday, Orange County reported 186 new COVID-19 cases bringing the caseload to 246,820 and 31 additional fatalities, raising the death toll to 3,952.

-Hospitalizations ticked up by six Tuesday bringing the total to 425 but the number of patients with COVID-19 in intensive care unites dropped to 116.MORE NEWS: Capitol Police Investigating 2 Death Threats Against Rep. Maxine Waters
+Hospitalizations ticked up by six Tuesday bringing the total to 425 but the number of patients with COVID-19 in intensive care unites dropped to 116.MORE NEWS: Innocent Driver Killed After Short Pursuit Ends In Fiery Crash Near The Grove; Suspect In Custody

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)